-- 1. Submit an application for admission with payment of the \$20 non-refundable fee to the NFC Office of Admissions. - 2.
-Submit official, sealed transcripts from your high school/GED and all previously or currently enrolled colleges to the NFC Office of Admissions. - 3.
+- 1. Submit an application for admission with payment of the \$20 non-refundable fee to the NFC Office of Admissions. - Submit official, sealed transcripts from your high school/GED and all previously or currently enrolled colleges to the NFC Office of Admissions. - 3.
 Dual Enrolled students must have approval from the high school principal and meet dual enrollment criteria.
 Students must at least 16 years of age. - 4.
-Complete the Test of Adult Basic Education (TABE) within the first six (6) weeks of admission into the program and achieve the required minimum scores of Reading 9.0, Language 9.0, and combined Mathematics 9.0 prior to program completion.
-A \$10 fee is required to be paid at the time of testing.
-Exemptions from TABE exit requirements based on successful completion of college coursework or demonstrated readiness for public postsecondary education will be evaluated by the Office of Enrollment Services and the program advisor.
+Complete a basic skills assessment within the first six (6) weeks of admission into the program and achieve the required minimum basic skills levels of Reading 9.0, Language 9.0, and Mathematics 9.0 prior to program completion.
+Exemptions from basic skills requirements will be evaluated by the Office of Enrollment Services and the program advisor.
 Students not meeting basic skills requirements may not be awarded a certificate of completion.
 See program advisor for more details.